-In the recent past, the Ontario provincial government has also partnered with the non-profit YMCA/YWCA to invest in offering Newcomers support to pursue careers in the skilled trades.
+In the recent past, the Ontario provincial government has also partnered with the non-profit YMCA/YWCA to invest in offering Newcomers supports to pursue careers in the skilled trades.
 In 2021, the government announced an investment of \$900,000 to connect 900 Newcomers across the province with jobs as "carpenters, electricians, plumbers, mechanics, welders, chefs, and other in-demand trades.
 Through the free, virtual workshops, Newcomers will receive the training and job connections needed to enter rewarding careers" (Newsroom Ontario, 2021).
 The Centre for Skills Development offers the free Skilled Trades Exploration for Newcomers program, also funded by the Ontario provincial government.
 This 8-week hybrid program offers an opportunity for Newcomers to explore which trade they might be best matched with (Centre for Skills Development b, 2024).
 For those interested in home renovations specifically, Immigration, Refugees and Citizenship Canada funds a free 10-week program through Skilled Trades and Language Training and Settlement Services (Centre for Skills Development c, 2024).
+Funding is also available through organizations like the Windmill Microlending Charity, with offices in Ontario, Alberta, Quebec, Saskatchewan and British Columbia.
+Windmill offers microlending opportunities to skilled immigrants and refugees such as affordable loans for education and professional development along with career coaching and community hub resources (Windmill Microlending, 2024).
+For employers looking to recruit from the Newcomer demographic, WILL Employment Solutions based out of London, Ontario, are developing a Newcomer Talent Retention Network project, with their experts supporting employers through six strategies: equitable and inclusive onboarding strategies, intercultural communication, equity and inclusion, human resources, immigration law, and community settlement (WILL Employment Solutions, 2022).